moneybutton/yours-core/plan.md

 raising money, the operations of the business and hiring, and a legal strategy.

 ### Profit Model

+It is common for people to assume that because Datt is decentralized that therefore there is no business model.
+This is not true.
+I believe some of the same business models that work for centralized business can and will work for a decentralized business.
+The only catch is that we are deliberately not trying to lock-in our users at a protocol level.

+For instance, consider the Amazon Kindle.
+Amazon executed on the vision of digital books by creating the entire market, including the book devices and the digital book store.
+Amazon (almost certainly) attempts to lock-in their users by making it very inexpensive to acquire a book device, and very difficult to transfer books from the Kindle to a competitor's product.

+Datt is different in that it will be significantly easier for users to avoid interacting with the company.
+If they Desire, they can route around the company and route through competing service providers, using software that we wrote.
+This would be a huge problem if Datt acted in a manner to anger or infuriate our users, who could then leave to competitors while retaining their data and connections relatively easily.

+Whatever our business strategy is, it cannot rely on our users being locked in.
+Instead, we must rely on moral authority.
+It is important that our users continue to like us, get value from our work, and actually want to pay us.
+We must curate customer loyalty by being really good and likeable.
+We can also make it really easy to pay us, because payments are integrated into the app.
+The customer loyalty problem is primarily a product and community problem.

+Assuming our users do indeed like us and are willing to pay us and not interested in routing around us and going to our competitors, what is our business plan?
+We have discussed several strategies for earning money at our hackathons and in our documents:

+1. Be a user of our own app (since users can earn money)
+2. Take a cut of payments that occur on the app
+3. Offer value-added products and services

+I believe 1. is by far the best strategy both for being potentially profitable and being compatible with all of the other compenents of our project.
+By being a user of our own app and trying to profit that way, we are therefore "eating our own dog food" and will be hyper-aware of ways our product and community are lacking and will be incentivized to improve our own product not just for our users but for ourselves.

+The way this would work is severalfold: For one, we are content producers.
+There is a main Datt account that literally posts original content.
+At first, this account would be controlled by one person.
+We could then expand control to more than one person.
+Ultimately we could add a feature that allows the account to be controlled by multiple parties.
+This is highly aligned with the goal of producting communities that can be moderated by multiple individuals.
+The "Datt" user account would become its own community that is moderated by several employees of Datt.

+Besides being an original author, Datt would also be a curator and moderator of content, taking an appropriate cut of payments at each step, in the exact same manner as the users of our app.
+If Datt posts original content, we get 80% of the value.
+If we re-post content, we get 20%.
+If we re-re-post, we get 20% of 20%, and so on.
+Users will also be able to post content directly to the "Datt" page, which requires no effort on our part and results in revenue.
+This will work if the "datt" property is highly trafficked.
+This will be the case if we make the homepage of datt.co be the Datt user's home page. i.e., users will need to pay the Datt user if they want to post content to the homepage.

+It will also be possible to build in a (voluntary) cut of payments to each payment that occurs in the app, which the users would be able to turn off if they want.
+However, that is probably not nececssary at first.
+We can also build value-added products and services, such as, say, avatar hosting for $1.
+Both of these strategies are probably less effective than simply using the app ourselves, so we should avoid building in those features until a later date when we have the resources to do it without distracting from our main focus.

+In summary, our business plan is to: 1) Mainain moral authority so the users actually want to pay us, 2) Be a content producer, curator, and moderator on our own app, thus dog-fooding our app leading a a positive feedback loop where we are correcty incentivized to improve the app in a manner that increases both our profit and the profit of our users.

 ### Raising Money

+Ryan X. Charles has been in touch with a number of investors who we can contact when we are ready to raise money.
+The key things to have in place when raising money are: 1) Identifying the cofounding team, 2) Having a prototype.
+Also note that YC applications end on Oct.
+13, 2015 and LAUNCH applications end on Oct.
+18, 2015.

 ### Operations

+* Who works for the company?
+* Who doesn't work for the company but the company needs to work with?
+ (open-source contributors, lawyers)
+* What do we do on a daily basis?
+* How do we organize ourselves?

 ### Legal

+Because our app involves bitcoin payments, which touches on the most highly regulated subject (banking), we need to be very clued into the law and be sure we are acting legally.
+Some key notes:

+* By keeping things decentralized where we are not in possession of people's money and ideally not even involved computationally in relaying the transactions, we are arguably not any sort of financial business and therefore are not subject to banking or money transmission laws
+* The Bitlicense in New York is so onerous that there may not be any way we can follow it, and therefore we may have to exclude residents of New York from being able to use our app.

 ## Technology